rajnishmsrit/jsplay/plan.md

 // lodash // array, objects, strings

 // Debouncing is a interface level concept ex - search on mobile or web, autosave feature,
-// elminating double clicks propagation
+// eliminating double clicks propagation
 // type onChange time,
 // Onkeystroke and if any more events are available for us